By Wesley Gallagher

 - Sudden death

-When taking Adderall for weight loss you are dealing with the negative side effects along with the issues that come with an eating disorder.
+When taking Adderall for weight loss, you are dealing with the negative side effects of Adderall abuse along with the issues that accompany an eating disorder.

-When taking Adderall for weight loss you are dealing with the negative side effects along with the issues that come with an eating disorder.
-Anorexia and bulimia cause thinning hair, low blood pressure, heart palpitations and heart failure, weak muscles, dizziness, insomnia and can make it difficult or impossible to get pregnant.
+When taking Adderall for weight loss, you are dealing with the negative side effects of Adderall abuse, along with the issues that accompany an eating disorder.
+Anorexia and bulimia cause thinning hair, low blood pressure, heart palpitations and heart failure, weak muscles, dizziness, insomnia, and can make it difficult or impossible to get pregnant.

 While at first Adderall may seem like the miracle study and weight loss drug, the reliance on the drug is not sustainable.
-Suffering the physical, mental and emotional consequences of addiction is an inevitable fate for the abuser.
+Suffering the physical, mental, and emotional consequences of Adderall addiction is an inevitable fate for the abuser.
 It’s not unlikely that the user could eventually turn to cocaine or methamphetamines.
+For this reason, treatment for Adderall addiction is crucial.